 Finding Dory – the Facts of the Royal Blue Tang Fish

 21st edition of Marine Life monthly post.
 Marine Life post published every 19th of the month.
-It aims to share information on specific marine life species and to promote their conservation.
-All images are taken by Indah Susanti unless stated otherwise.
+It aims to share information about the marine life species and to promote their conservation.
+All images in this post are taken by Indah Susanti unless stated otherwise.

 Finding Dory movie is breaking the animated movie record with $136.2M opening weekend (June 17-19, 2016) in the US and Canada.
 Dory, the forgetful fish, is categorized as Regal Tang fish or Royal Blue Tang, a family member of surgeonfish.
 Regal Tang fish origins from the Indo-Pacific area, where common to see in waters of the Philippines, Indonesia, and Australia.
 Some people are often referring Dory as Blue Tang fish, while the Blue Tang fish name is commonly used to refer another species of the fish in the Atlantic and the Caribbean that does not look like Dory.

 I have seen both species as wildlife during scuba diving; the Regal/ Royal Blue Tang fish and the (Atlantic/Caribbean) Blue Tang fish.
-Both species were shy from humans, and I did have difficulty to capture their pictures.
+Both species were shy from humans.
 Sometimes the fish swim together as a group, but I have seen them swimming alone.
 Maybe looking for Nemo.